Vidit-01/resnet-2015-implementation/README.md

-Here is the same improved README with a **formal citation section added at the end**:

----

 # ResNet Implementation (He et al.)

 This repository contains a faithful reproduction of the **ResNet architecture** from the paper *Deep Residual Learning for Image Recognition*.
 The key idea behind ResNets is the **skip connection**, which helps alleviate the degradation problem by allowing gradients to flow more easily through deep networks.